vukbgit/simplex/README.md

     * __local__: files developed for the application
         * __simplex__: top level namespace folder for application files, every class defined inside has base namespace _Simplex\Local_
             * __bin__: created at installation time for useful bash scripts
-                * __composer.sh__: allows to used composer with a PHP version different from the default one used by default by the PHP CLI application, useful on a system with multiple PHP versions installed; it's a good idea to soft link it into root
+                * __composer.sh__: allows to use composer with a PHP version different from the default one used by default by the PHP CLI application, useful on a system with multiple PHP versions installed; it's a good idea to soft link it into root
             * __config__: configuration files for whole application to be customized
                 * __constants.php__: environment constants, quite self explanatory, some of them should be set right after installation; NOTE: most of the regards paths Simplex uses for inclusions, it shouldn't be necessary to change them
                 * __db.php__: database configuration, returns a PHP object, to be compiled if application uses a database (see file for details)